-March 13: A Model Analysis of a Literary Field
+March 17: A Model Analysis of a Literary Field

+Here we consider the overall structure of a literary field and the links between field position and culture.
 Anheier et al. map the social structure of a set of German writers, and connect their work to Bourdieu's theories.